| We all hope it won't happen to us. We keep our typing fingers

 security products are aware of these viruses, a brand-new virus can remain undetected until it is discovered by

 security professionals who then update their protective software to counter the new threat.
+For the owner of a Web site, every virus and illegal access

 that is prevented on their personal computer represents a lot of money saved.
 Perhaps more than most anyone